lihan829/151F26/index.md

 | Office Hours | Before Class |

 I am also available outside regular office hours via Zoom on M/W/F. Please feel free to reach out if you have some burning questions!
 👉 **[Book a Zoom Meeting](https://scheduler.zoom.us/han-li-uwvhyo/lcd151)**

+The best way to reach me is to catch me after class.
+I am happy to stay and answer any questions you may have.

 ---